svenbluege/eventgallery-lambda/README.md

  # Local Test Execution

- simply run ```run.cmd``` to execute the lambda function using the event specified in the event sample data folder.
+ Copy .profile.sample to .profile and add your credentials.
+Then simply run ```run.cmd``` in the root project folder to execute the lambda function using the event specified in the event sample data folder.